 He can mean he or she.

-Philip Sherard writes about this.
+Philip Sharrod writes about this.

 Has to be.

-I can't remember what it's called, but it's to do with love and sex and God, the sacrament of love, basically, between men and women.
+That he chose to split and create men and women that are distinct and necessarily distinct but one at the same time and because Sherard wrote these really good short book on, I don't know what it's called, but it's to do with love and sex and God, the sacrament of love, basically, between men and women.

 Well, he's right.

-This is very close.
+This is very close to Socrates.

 He's got to be on the money.